godotengine/godot-docs/classes/class_tilemap.rst

 Returns a :ref:`Vector2i<class_Vector2i>` array with the positions of all cells containing a tile in the given layer.
 Tiles may be filtered according to their source (``source_id``), their atlas coordinates (``atlas_coords``) or alternative id (``alternative_tile``).

-If a parameter has it's value set to the default one, this parameter is not used to filter a cell.
+If a parameter has its value set to the default one, this parameter is not used to filter a cell.
 Thus, if all parameters have their respective default value, this method returns the same result as :ref:`get_used_cells<class_TileMap_method_get_used_cells>`.

 A cell is considered empty if its source identifier equals -1, its atlas coordinates identifiers is ``Vector2(-1, -1)`` and its alternative identifier is -1.